Cartucho/dvrk_calib_hand_eye/README.md

 First, print the marker on `green sticker paper`, [PDF file](https://github.com/Cartucho/dvrk_calib_arms_to_camera/blob/main/to_print/green_marker_pattern.pdf)
 Then, you cut one of the printed markers and wrap it around the shaft of a `8.3 [mm]` surgical instrument.
-Launch both the camera and the PSM.
+Launch the PSM (similar to this `rosrun dvrk_robot dvrk_console_json -j xml/console-PSM.json`) and press `Power On`.
+Turn the camera/endoscope's light on.

 After doing that, let's record the green marker at multiple poses:

 `rosrun dvrk_calib_hand_eye record_image_and_joints.py`

+All you have to do is move the arm to multiple poses and press the [Enter] key to record each one.
+We recommend recording at least 15 poses.
+Press `q` when finished.

+After recording the poses, press `Home` PSM and then run the following command:
+`rosrun dvrk_calib_hand_eye replay_interpolated.py`

-Then the robot will automatically move the PSM through the recorded poses and interpolate points in between.
+The robot will now move the PSM through the recorded poses and automatically interpolate points in between.
+If the robot does not move, then you probably forgot to press the `Home` button.
 This is both to guarantee that the images are taken at a stable pose (no motion blur) and that we have enough data for the calibration.
-`Home` the PSM and then run this command:

-`rosrun dvrk_calib_hand_eye replay_interpolated.py`

 This step will take a few minutes to be completed.
 You can check that the data is being recorded in `data/cam_interpolated` and `data/joint_interpolated.yaml`.

 ## Step 3 - Get green marker pose in recorded data

+Open a new terminal and run the following commands:

 ```
 roscd dvrk_calib_hand_eye/cylmarker